zanewalker/gitWorkshop-THS/README.md

 Introductory Git Version Control Workshop taught at Timberline High School for my Project-Based Instruction Class.

 ## Introduction
 Hello, students!
 By now, you should have created your own Github account and registered for the Github Student Developer Pack.
 Congratulations!
-You've taken your first steps towards managing your code better and becoming part of the open source community.
+You've taken your first steps towards managing your code efficiently and becoming part of the open source community.
 Now, it's time to learn *how* to better manage your class codebase using Git.

 ## What is Git?
-Git is what is known as version control software ...
+Git is what is known as version control software - it helps you manage your code by keeping track of its state over time, including additions, deletions, and changes.
+Github is a website that integrates with Git and functions a lot like Google Drive - but specifically for code.
+It lets you use the command line (or .zip files) to download your code, make changes, and save it on Github's servers, and serves as a backup if something happens to your files on your computer.
+A Git repository tracks all of the changes you make to your code, so that you can go back to a previous version of your project at any time!
+Having a copy of your code on Github's servers that you can access from anywhere also helps you manage your code across different computers efficiently.
+Professional coders and college students all over the world use Git to manage their code, and after this period you’ll have a valuable skill that will help you not only for the rest of AP CS, but for your whole coding career!

 ## Vocabulary Bank
 * **Repository:** A project folder or collection of project folders connected to Git where you put your code files.